gnosis/ido-ux/src/docs/files/devguide07.md

 - Cancellation (optional)

 Note: after the auction ends, bidders (anyone) can theoretically also submit the transaction for auction settlement.
-Nonetheless, we expect the auctioneer to carry out this process
+Nonetheless, we expect the auctioneer to carry out this process.

 #### The auction closed but I couldn't claim any of the auctioned tokens, what happened?